walterbender/Syllabi/biomimicry.md

 </a>

-Students will translate those functions identified in Week 2 into words or terms that make sense to the industrial designer During these sessions, students will generate a set of design solutions ranging from radical to traditional; develop specific concepts and narrow their selections to two or three concept designs.
+Students will translate those functions identified in Week 2 into words or terms that make sense to the industrial designer.
+During these sessions, students will generate a set of design solutions ranging from radical to traditional; develop specific concepts and narrow their selections to two concept designs.

 <a name="WEEK4">
 4. DISCOVERY STEP
 -----------------
 </a>

-In the Discovery Step, students identify strategies that nature uses to accomplish those functions identified in Week 3.
+In the Discovery Step, students identify strategies used by nature to accomplish those functions identified in Week 3.
 Students will develop the strategies they have discovered into ideas to specify design criteria and emulate those strategies in a design solution.